Bonding - Link Aggregation

 cumulus@switch:~$ sudo nano /etc/cumulus/datapath/traffic.conf ... #LAG HASH config #HASH config for LACP to enable custom fields #Fields will be applicable for LAG hash #calculation #Uncomment to enable custom fields configured below lag_hash_config.enable = true lag_hash_config.smac = true lag_hash_config.dmac = true lag_hash_config.sip = true lag_hash_config.dip = true lag_hash_config.ether_type = true lag_hash_config.vlan_id = true lag_hash_config.sport = false lag_hash_config.dport = false lag_hash_config.ip_prot = true ...

-Symmetric hashing is enabled by default.
+Cumulus Linux enables symmetric hashing by default.
 Make sure that the settings for the source IP (

 lag_hash_config.sip) and destination IP (